Phenomenon2919/SimpleMonetaryTracker/README.md

 - Update transactions with one command.
 - Supports multi profile system.
-- View records with filters based on tags
+- View records with filters based on tags.

 ## Usage